mattyalab2/My_project/NewsDisplay/README.md

 NewsDisplay

 ・database.py
-store "日本経済新聞" datas using sqlite database
+Store datas of "日本経済新聞"'s topics using sqlite database

 ・display.py
 Shows all data which is all news and daytime using turtol module

 ・news_scrape.py